-The Output Compare Registers contain a 16-bit value that is continuously compared with the counter value (TCNT1).
-A match can be used to generate an Output Compare interrupt, or to generate a waveform output on the OC1x pin.
+The Output Compare Register A contains an 8-bit value that is continuously compared with the counter value (TCNT1L).
+A match can be used to generate an Output Compare interrupt.

-The Output Compare Registers are 16-bit in size.
-To ensure that both the high and low bytes are written simultaneously when the CPU writes to these registers, the access is performed using an 8-bit temporary high byte register (TEMP).
+In 16-bit mode the OCR1A register contains the low byte of the 16-bit Output Compare Register.
+To ensure that both the high and the low bytes are written simultaneously when the CPU writes to these registers, the access is performed using an 8-bit temporary high byte register (TEMP).
 This temporary register is shared by all the other 16-bit registers.
-See "Accessing 16-bit Registers" on page 93.
+See "Accessing Registers in 16-bit Mode" on page 84.